snapADDY/machine-learning-sample-project/README.md

 # A lightweight machine learning project

 This is an example project for a lightweight and ready-to-deploy machine learning application.
-Different tools and concepts are used:

-- Dependency management with Poetry
-- ...

 ## Installation